What you need to know about cataract surgery

 Ophthalmology

-Mr Rao is highly qualified, with MB BS MS FRCS FRCOphth certifications, and after qualifying in medicine from Hyderabad, India in 1983, he spent a further 10 years in two prestigious teaching institutes at Liverpool and Aberdeen.
-There, he specialised further in general ophthalmology and retinal diseases.
+Mr Rao is highly qualified, with MB BS MS FRCS FRCOphth certifications.
+After qualifying in medicine from Hyderabad, India in 1983, he spent a further 10 years in two prestigious teaching institutes at Liverpool and Aberdeen.
+He specialised further in diabetic retinopathy, macular degeneration, Uveitis and other retinal diseases.

 At Darwin Eye Consultants, Mr Rao provides personalised and compassionate care, ensuring that patients receive the highest standard of treatment.
 As a trusted member of the Shrewsbury and Telford Hospitals NHS Trust, he is committed to delivering exceptional eye care to the local community.

 Throughout his career, Mr Rao has been recognised for his outstanding contributions to the field of ophthalmology.
-He has received numerous accolades, including nominations from the Macular Society for the best medical retinal service in the UK and five clinical excellence awards.
+He has received numerous awards, including nominations for 4 consecutive years (2011, 2012, 2013 and 2014) from the Macular Society for the best medical retinal service in the UK and also a recipient of five clinical excellence awards.

-In addition to his clinical practice, Mr Rao is actively engaged in research, with several publications in prestigious national and international journals.
-He is a Fellow of the Royal College of Ophthalmologists and the Royal College of Surgeons, Edinburgh, and a member of various professional organisations, including the British Medical Association and the American Association of Ophthalmologists.
+In addition to his reputed clinical practice, Mr Rao is actively engaged in research, with 35 publications in national and international journals in addition to several presentations at various conferences.
+He is a Fellow of the Royal College of Ophthalmologists and the Royal College of Surgeons, Edinburgh, and a member of professional organisations including Euretina (the European retinal society), Midlands Ophthalmological society, the British Medical Association and the American Association of Ophthalmologists.

 View Profile